What Are Order Blocks and Breaker Blocks in the Smart Money Concept?

 A bullish order block, or demand zone, is identified during a downward price movement and is the area where the last bearish candle before a substantial upward price movement occurs.
 This indicates that institutional buyers are stepping in, absorbing sell orders, and preparing to push the price higher.
 Traders eyeing bullish order blocks anticipate these areas as potential points of interest where price may find support, thus offering a strategic entry point for long positions.

 Conversely, a bearish order block, or supply zone, is found during an upward price movement and is characterised by the area where the last bullish candle appears before a significant downward price shift.
 This suggests that institutional sellers are overwhelming buyers, likely leading to a decrease in price.
-Bearish order blocks signal potential resistance zones, presenting opportunities to enter short positions in anticipation of a downward price trajectory.
+Bearish order blocks act like resistance zones, which traders often use to enter short positions in anticipation of a downward price trajectory.

 In both instances, they typically create an impulse move that breaks a nearby high or low to continue or start a given trend.
 When the market returns to these areas, they often prompt a reversal of the short-term trend and a continuation of a higher timeframe trend.

 Order blocks in forex are particularly telling due to the high market liquidity and the sheer volume of trades.
-Recognising these areas allows traders to align their strategies with the likely actions of major institutional players, potentially leading to more informed and effective trade decisions.
+Recognising these areas may help traders align their strategies with the likely actions of major institutional players, potentially leading to more informed trade decisions.

 When a market approaches a supply or demand zone, the likelihood of a reaction—whether it's a continuation or reversal of the trend—increases because these levels are where institutional traders have previously shown interest, either by initiating large positions or placing take-profit orders.